 Remarkable Rocks, Kangaroo Island (SA)

 At the tiny Kangaroo Island in South Australia you can discover beautiful rocks strangely arranged by the sea.
 Actual natural sculptures created by 500 million years of erosion.
+We advise you to come early in the morning or late in the evening to watch the sunrise and sunset over these breathtaking granite blocks.

 Nullarbor Links Golf Course (SA)